scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

 Control groups (cgroups) are another feature of the Linux kernel initially released in 2007.
 It allows for the isolation of resource usage by a set of processes.
 You can control CPU and memory usage, disk I/O and network performance, and many other resources.
 It is not mandatory to configure your containers with control groups, but Docker officially considers it a best practice.
 Otherwise, you may compromise the stability of your cluster in case your containers exhaust the hardware resources of the host machine.

-It is important to understand the fundamental differences between containers and virtual machines.
-A virtual machine is built on top of a set of virtual resources provided by a virtualization software that is the hypervisor.
-The hypervisor will provide access to virtual resources built on top of the actual hardware of the host machine.
-In the virtual machine we will install a full operating system including the kernel as well as our main application with all the necessary dependencies.
-A typical example would be a virtual machine with Tomcat, MySQL or Apache web server.
+It is also important to understand the fundamental difference between containers and virtual machines.
+A virtual machine is built on a set of virtual resources provided by virtualization software, which is the hypervisor.
+The hypervisor will provide access to the virtual resources created on top of the actual hardware of the host machine.
+In the virtual machine we will install a complete operating system including the kernel as well as our main application with all the necessary dependencies.
+A typical example would be a virtual machine with a full operating system plus a Tomcat, MySQL, or Apache web server.
-Once our main application is running on the virtual machine it might need access to memory or disk.
-For that purpose it will launch system calls to the guest operating system.
-The hypervisor will then translate those into real system calls to access the actual physical hardware.
-This way virtual machines are so secure because any system call is passed through the hypervisor before actually reaching the host machine.

 Containers work in a completely different way.
 They use namespaces and cgroups to access a partition of the resources of the host machine instead of using any kind of virtualization.